fl3a/static_403_blocker/README.md

     chmod +x static_403_blocker.sh

-Place it within your `$PATH` or call it directly:
+Place it within your `$PATH` or call it directly with `WEBROOT` as parameter.\

-    ./static_403_blocker.sh

-Adjust variables inside the script as needed:

-- `WEBROOT` – the absolute path to your website root
+Where `WEBROOT` is the absolute path to your website root.\

+E.g.:

+    static_403_blocker.sh $HOME/florian.latzel.io

+Adjust `BLOCKLIST` variables inside the script as needed.\
-- `BLOCKLIST` – the file containing the list of paths to block
+Where `BLOCKLIST` is the file containing the list of paths to block

 ## Example integration